Here is my pledge to you:

-Buzzing with appreciation for the important work that awaits you, you’ll rush to the office before you’ve even given breakfast a second thought.
+Full of appreciation for the work that awaits, you’ll rush to the office before you’ve given breakfast a second thought.
 Your surprised team will arrive to find you gleaming from ear to ear.
 “You’re awesome!” you’ll bellow, as you high five each and every one of them.

-But there is, nonetheless, an extraordinarily powerful case for the right kind of gratitude.
-Being thankful for the meaningful things we have, and the meaningful things people do, can have hugely positive effects on our well-being and happiness – and that’s backed by science.
+But here’s the thing.
+There is an extraordinarily powerful scientific case for the right kind of gratitude.
+Indeed, being thankful for the meaningful things we have, and the meaningful things people do, can have hugely positive effects on our and their well-being and happiness.

 The results showed that the gratitude group rated their life more favourably than the other two groups.
 But on top of a more optimistic picture, the gratitude group also experienced fewer symptoms of physical illness and spent nearly 1.5 hours more exercising each week.

-Of course, there are always caveats to such conclusions, but an accumulating mass of recent research is mainly supportive.
+While there are always caveats, accumulating research is broadly consistent.
 Inwardly and outwardly expressing gratitude seems to make us happier and healthier.

 We’ve seen already that gratitude may play some role in encouraging us to exercise more.
 That’s suggestive of a role for willpower in the gratitude equation.

 But here’s where it gets really interesting.
 Do you remember the famous Stanford marshmallow experiment?
 (To recap: kids were told they could either eat one marshmallow now or get two marshmallows in 15 minutes if they waited while the tester left the room.
-(They actually used cookies and pretzels as well, but I digress).
-In follow-up studies, the researchers found that children who resisted the temptation to double up their marshmallows (and cookies and pretzels) had better life outcomes: higher SAT scores, superior educational attainment, a lower body mass index (BMI), you name it.)
+In follow-up studies, the researchers found that children who resisted the temptation of an immediate marshmallow had better life outcomes, as measured by higher SAT scores, superior educational attainment, a lower body mass index, you name it.)